 In internuclear ophthalmoplegia, the nerve fibers that coordinate both eyes in horizontal movements—looking from side to side—are damaged.
 These fibers connect collections of nerve cells (centers or nuclei) that originate from the 3rd cranial nerve (oculomotor nerve), the 4th cranial nerve (trochlear nerve), and the 6th cranial nerve (abducens nerve).

-Less common causes include Lyme disease, tumors, and head injuries.
+Less common causes of internuclear ophthalmoplegia include Lyme disease, tumors, and head injuries.

 Horizontal eye movements are impaired, but vertical eye movements are not.
 The affected eye cannot turn inward, but it can turn outward.
-When a person looks to the side opposite the affected eye, the following happens:
+When only one eye is affected and a person looks to the side opposite the affected eye, the following happens:

 The affected eye, which should turn inward, cannot move past the midline.
 That is, the affected eye looks straight ahead.

 As the other eye turns outward, it often makes involuntary, repetitive fluttering movements called nystagmus That is, the eye rapidly moves in one direction, then slowly drifts in the other direction.

 People with internuclear ophthalmoplegia may have double vision.

 One-and-a-half syndrome results when the disorder that causes internuclear ophthalmoplegia also damages the center that coordinates and controls horizontal eye movements (horizontal gaze center).
 When the person tries to look to either side, the affected eye remains motionless in the middle.
 The other eye can turn outward but not inward.
 As in internuclear ophthalmoplegia, vertical eye movements are not affected.